 MB: If people feel like they need more help with their own cat weight loss efforts, what are some of the resources available to them?

-JM: Well, of course you can come into any Mud Bay.
+JM: Well, of course, you can come into any Mud Bay.
 Just come in and ask for a staff member that has a lot of knowledge about cats or has helped their own cats lose weight.
 There’s a lot of us!

 We can find a food option that works for you and your cat.
 Maybe you’re not interested in a raw or wet food diet, and so we can try a lower carbohydrate kibble for your cat.
-And there’s tons of literature and solution sheets, like “How to Help a Cat Return to a Healthy Weight,” we’ll be happy to give you as well.
+And there are tons of literature and solution sheets, like “How to Help a Cat Return to a Healthy Weight,” we’ll be happy to give you as well.

 We can go over our new feeding calculator and the resulting feeding guidelines to help decide exactly what amount of food works best for your cat.
 Because every cat—just like every person—has varied nutritional requirements, and manufacturer’s feeding guidelines aren’t rules.
 And we can set up a custom feeding plan for anyone who comes to Mud Bay.

 We can also talk about an exercise regimen, and find out what works for your cat, as well as your personal lifestyle.
-We’ll just try a lot of different options together, until we find out what works best for you.
+We’ll just try a lot of different options together until we find out what works best for you.

 Sammamish Store Manager Julie McCulloch has been a Muddy for nearly four years.
 Come visit the Sammamish store to talk to her about healthy weight, feline feeding or anything else you’d like to discuss.